-If you drink coffee and have gluten sensitivity or celiac, you might want to sit down for this one.
+If you drink coffee, even bulletproof coffee and have gluten sensitivity or celiac, you might want to sit down for this one.

 One of the most important pieces of information I learned at the recent PaleoFX12 Conference I attended in Austin last month concerned the surprising connection between gluten and coffee which holds ramifications for other autoimmune disorders as well.